Equipment & clothing for a South African Hunting Safari

 Plan your safari for cold weather.
 The temps at the same time of year in Tanzania compared to the Eastern Cape are completely different.
 Where in Tanzania it could be very warm, at the same time it may be very cold in the Cape, especially in the mornings.

 If you must take shorts, buy the zippered type pants that you can pull the legs on and off.
 For hunting you will NOT want to wear shorts as the country is rocky and hard you may have to crawl, if you can crawl.
 The shorts are for camp, not in the field here.
-We CRAWL if you can, but if not your PH will get you in to the game and distance you can shoot at.
+We CRAWL if you can, but if not your PH will get you in to the game and to the distance you can shoot at.

 Again, please plan for it to be cold and if it’s not you can always take cloths off.
 Think of hunting in the U.S. West in October/November and plan for the same.